I'm an Assistant Professor of Finance at the Darden School of Business, University of Virginia.

 My research interests are in empirical corporate finance and financial intermediation.
 Specifically, I'm interested in venture capital and the financing of startup companies.

-I teach Financial Management & Policies in the MBA core curriculum.
+I teach Financial Management & Policies, and Entrepreneurial Finance & Private Equity in the MBA curriculum.

 The Impact of Venture Capital Screening [ SSRN ]